deajan/linuxscripts/README.md

 ## emailCheck.sh

-Low tech tool to cleanup mailing lists from unwanted emails.
+Low tech tool to cleanup mailing lists from unwanted emails before making a mass mailing.
 Performs various checks on a list of email adresses:

 1. Converts all addresses to lowercase
 2. Checks address' compliance against RC822
-3. Checks address' domain for known typos and corrects them
+3. Checks address' domain for known typos and corrects them (please help improve that list)
 4. Checks if email domain has MX records
 5. Checks if email user or domain is test / example / spam, rendering them ambiguous